How It Ends (2021 film)

-How It Ends is a 2021 American comedy-drama film written, directed, and produced by Daryl Wein and Zoe Lister-Jones.
+How It Ends is a 2021 American apocalyptic comedy-drama film written, directed, and produced by Daryl Wein and Zoe Lister-Jones.
 It stars Lister-Jones and Cailee Spaeny, with cameo appearances by 23 others in a series of vignettes, facilitating the reality of 2020 COVID-19 protocols while serving the underlying plot device of walking through the deserted streets of Los Angeles.

 The film had its world premiere at the 2021 Sundance Film Festival on January 29, 2021, and was released in the United States on July 20, 2021, by United Artists Releasing.

 Plot summary

 On the last full day before a meteor arrives on its collision course with Earth, Liza takes stock of her life through a conversation with her "metaphysical" childhood self.
 The conversation carries through as they walk through the empty streets of Los Angeles to their cousin Mandy's End of the World Party.
 As they walk, they have short interactions with numerous individuals, including the metaphysical YS of others – the Younger Selves who are now visible due to certain doom having elevated everyone's awareness.
-The Lizas also stop to visit some family, and friends, they want to see before the end.
+The Lizas also stop to visit some family and friends that they want to see before the end.

 Cast

 Production

-The married team of Wein and Zoe Lister-Jones, who had not yet separated at the time, reached out to numerous actor friends, and even some actors they did not know, to say "If you’re interested in starting to step outdoors in whatever fashion that may be and however energetically, we’ll meet you halfway."
+Wein and Zoe Lister-Jones reached out to numerous actor friends, and even some actors they did not know, to say "If you’re interested in starting to step outdoors in whatever fashion that may be and however energetically, we’ll meet you halfway."
 The couple felt that their years of experience working a free form style together helped facilitate doing so with such a large and diverse cast, over a series of numerous vignettes.

+The film was shot and completed in Los Angeles, California, during the COVID-19 pandemic.